Yoctol/bottender/docs/advanced-guides-custom-server.md

 If you want to have the folder structure we recommend, you could start with [create-bottender-app](getting-started.md#create-a-new-bottender-app) command and migrate it to the custom koa server by following the migration instructions below.

-### Migrating An Existing Project to Custom Koa Server
+### Migrating an Existing Project to Custom Koa Server

 Suppose that you already have a project built from [create-bottender-app](getting-started.md#create-a-new-bottender-app), and you want to develop some additional APIs using koa server.
 In this case, you need to write a custom koa server and delegate all chatbot's webhook requests to the Bottender app.